 - Pollution = 0

-- Polluter Welfare = 0
+- Chemical plant surplus = 0

-- Pollutee Welfare = 0
+- Swimmer Welfare = 0

 - Social Welfare = 0

-Outcome after Negotiation: (polluter pays the pollutee \$T per unit pollution emitted)
+Outcome after Negotiation: (chemical plant pays the swimmer \$T per unit pollution emitted)

 - Pollution = 0N

-- Polluter Welfare = ECT
+- Chemical plant surplus = ECT

-- Pollutee Welfare = 0TCB
+- Swimmer Welfare = 0TCB

 - Social Welfare = 0ECB

-Why The Coase Theorem May Not Apply: The Coase Theorem applies best in cases involving small numbers of conflicting parties (i.e., low transaction costs) with easily observable externalities (little uncertainty regarding the benefits and costs of pollution and easily monitored).
+- Why The Coase Theorem May Not Apply: The Coase Theorem applies best in cases involving small numbers of conflicting parties (i.e., low transaction costs) with easily observable externalities (little uncertainty regarding the benefits and costs of pollution and those that can be easily monitored) and where there are no wealth effects from the initial distribution of property rights.

-Transaction Costs: Transaction Costs are the costs of monitoring, enforcement, and negotiation.
+- Transaction Costs: Transaction Costs are the costs of monitoring, enforcing, and negotiating.
 Low transaction costs allow parties to easily negotiate among themselves to reach an efficient (Pareto optimal) allocation.
-When transaction costs are high, obstacles exist that hinder private parties from reaching an agreement in negotiations.
+When transaction costs are high, obstacles exist that hinder private parties from reaching an agreement.
 With zero transaction costs, the parties will negotiate outcomes that maximize joint net benefits.

 Profit maximization considerations suggest that cost-less negotiation will lead to optimal resource allocation.
 However, the distribution of benefits may be different, depending on which party is given the property right.
 Also, distributional outcomes can differ depending on relative bargaining skills.
-Game theoretical consideration may be needed to pinpoint distributional effects when the two parties differ in bargaining abilitites.
+Game theoretical consideration may be needed to pinpoint distributional effects when the two parties differ in bargaining abilities.